-Located in the heart of the hospital, Humber River Hospital’s Command Centre is a NASA-styled “mission control” room that works behind the scenes to help make every patient’s experience at Humber better, faster and safer.
+Located in the heart of the hospital, Humber River Health’s Command Centre is a NASA-styled “mission control” room that works behind the scenes to help make every patient’s experience at Humber better, faster and safer.
 The purpose of the Command Centre is to monitor, measure, and analyze for risk.
 It informs decision-makers to facilitate action, where improvements can be made, or if adverse events can be avoided.

 The Command Centre at Humber is the first in Canada and started with the goal to move to highly reliable care and address some common issues that most hospitals face including long wait times, capacity challenges, poor patient flow and slow bed turnover, often challenged resource planning, as well as inadequate access to real-time information and analysis.